You can download the The “official” Win32 release of NQC posted on the original project website here.

 From an MS-DOS window type the appropriate NQC command.
 Its usually

-best to either put all of your programs and nqc.exe
+best to either put all of your programs and nqc.exe in the same

 directory, or make sure the directory containing NQC is in your command